igorini/kotlin-hints/README.md

 ## When expressions
 ### Type check

-Type checks can be used in `when` expressions
+Type checks can be used in `when` expressions.

 ```kotlin
 // [Before]